woedy/AccessGlobal/IMPLEMENTATION_SUMMARY.md

 - Donor information collection
 - Both one-time and recurring donations

-**Your foundation can now accept real donations through Stripe! 🎯**
+**Your foundation can now accept real donations through Stripe, powered by a secure backend! 🎯**